apache/cassandra-website/src/_posts/2020-10-28-cass_changelog_1.markdown

 **Bloomberg**

 &quot;Our group is working on a multi-year build, creating a new Index Construction Platform to handle the daily production of the Bloomberg Barclays fixed income indices.
-This involves building and productionizing an Apache Solr-backed search platform to handle thousands of searches per minute, an Apache Cassandra back-end database to store millions of data points per day, and a distributed computational engine to handle millions of computations daily.&quot; - [Pinky Dewani](https://www.techatbloomberg.com/blog/meet-the-team-indices-engineering/)
+This involves building and productionizing an Apache Solr-backed search platform to handle thousands of searches per minute, an Apache Cassandra back-end database to store millions of data points per day, and a distributed computational engine to handle millions of computations daily.&quot; - [Noel Gunasekar](https://www.techatbloomberg.com/blog/meet-the-team-indices-engineering/)

 ## In the News